 “Baba, I will feed the birds chips” my son wished.

 It was a great idea I think.
 It would be a fun factor for all of us.
 So I got a chips packet from the ship’s canteen.

 My toddler indulged in feeding Seagulls chips.
 We could not but join him.
 It completely took us to a world of rare joy far away from the hustle and bustle of so-called life.

-We were cruising over the blue carpet of Bay of Bengal and after about a two hours’ mesmerizing cruising, we were at Saint Martin Island.
+We were cruising over the blue carpet of the Bay of Bengal and after about two hours’ mesmerizing cruising, we were at Saint Martin Island.

 Reaching Saint Martin Island and checking into Hotel

 Rickshaw is the only passenger vehicle on Saint Martin Island.
 It is a nice idea to save our beloved Saint Martin Island from further pollution.

 But we preferred on foot to reach our hotel Lagon, one of the best hotels in Saint Martin Bangladesh.
 It will help my toddler becoming self-reliant.